Olaren15/Cobblestone/readme.md

 right now, it's only a very simple Vulkan-based renderer, but I plan on slowly adding new features

-__Note that this project is currently on hold while I am learning Rust__

 # Setup
-This has been tested on Fedora 33 but should also work on other systems with CMake
+This has been tested with gcc on Fedora 33 and mingw on Windows 10 but should also work on other systems with CMake

 ### Compiling
 You will need: